SOC Analyst Career Path: Certification, Role, Salary, and More

 The Skills

-As with any cybersecurity position, you are going to need a series of skills and abilities to successfully function as a SOC analyst.
-No firm will hire you without at least a basic understanding of the most fundamental digital skills, that will prevent you from gainful employment as a SOC analyst.
-Many positions can divide their required skill set into a series of learnable hard skills that are critical to the position and a series of soft skills that are based on the type of person you are and cannot be taught.
+Many positions can divide their required skill set into a series of learnable hard skills that are critical to the position and a series of soft skills that are based on the type of person you are required to be.

 The soft skills expected of a SOC analyst are:

-2. Critical Thinking: One of the more obvious yet somehow overlooked soft skills of a SOC analyst is critical thinking capability.
-Analysts need to be able to look at the logic behind an issue and implement effective solutions that relate to the multiple layers of the threat itself.
+1. 2.
+Critical Thinking: SOC analysts need to be able to look at the logic behind an issue and implement effective solutions that relate to the multiple layers of the threat itself.

-3. Inquisitiveness: A SOC analyst needs to be ever seeking knowledge in pursuit of reinforcing their skills.
-The metaphorical Jedi of the cybersecurity field, need to be able to seek out more information as the field evolves and never stops.
-SOC analysts never stop learning since their field never stops changing.
+2. 3.
+Inquisitiveness: SOC analysts never stop learning and upskilling since their field never stops changing.
+Being the metaphorical jedi of the cybersecurity field, they need to be able to seek out more information as the field evolves and never stops.

-4. Pressure Resistance: Cybersecurity is an extremely stressful field as threats can come without warning and do massive amounts of damage depending on how long it takes to catch them.
-As a result, SOC analysts need to be able to work despite these stressors and make calm, level-headed decisions even as data is being lost.
+4. Pressure Resistance: SOC analysts need to be able to work despite these unexpected stressors and make calm, level-headed decisions even as data is being lost.

 The Soft Skills

-These skills, while extremely valuable to SOC analysts, are not the sort that can be taught and are a natural aspect of the individual.
-If you have at least some of these soft skills, they can be powerful tools in your journey to become a SOC analyst and break into the profession of cybersecurity.
+These skills are not the sort that can be taught.
+They are a natural aspect of the individual.
+They can be powerful tools in your journey to become a SOC analyst and break into the profession of cybersecurity.
 The hard skills of a SOC analyst are not dissimilar from more intensive cybersecurity positions.
 Many professionals require a similar skill set to succeed:

-2. Computer Forensics: A skill required for upper-tier analysts, computer forensics is the process of investigating and analyzing recovered information from a machine or network to determine where a threat originated from.
-This information helps with legal proceedings and is crucial to the threat hunters especially.
+2. Computer Forensics: Often required of threat hunters, this is the process of investigating and analyzing recovered information from a machine or network to determine where a threat origin.
+This information helps with legal proceedings.

-3. Incident Response: A typical requirement for any cybersecurity professional, incident response is all about being able to respond to a threat in a timely and effective manner.
-For SOC analysts that deal with threats as they manifest, the ability to do so is an inextricable skill to succeed professionally.
+3. Incident Response: Typically, it is all about being able to respond to a threat in a timely and effective manner.
+For SOC analysts that deal with threats as they manifest, the ability to do so is key to succeeding professionally.

 The Hard Skills

 Combining these soft and hard skills in your work as a SOC analyst, regardless of tier, will result in you becoming a prime example of the profession.
-Yet, even with all these skills, there is still more you will likely need to be employed.
+Yet, even with all these skills, it does not end here.

 Certifications